Burning Graph Powers and Branching Trees: Burning graph powers

 The vertex~$y$ will become burned in round 2, as it is a neighbour of~$x$.
 If~$y$ is a leaf, then we are done, so suppose~$y$ is not a leaf.
 It remains to show that~$b^{\{y\}}(T_y(xy))\le \BoundC-1$.
 We split into two subcases, depending on the degree of~$y$ in~$T_y(xy)$.

 \textbf{Subcase 1: $y$ is a degree-$(k-1)$ vertex in~$T_y(xy)$.} If~$y$ only has leaf neighbours, then we are done, as~$\BoundC\ge 3$ from \Cref{eqn:cn>1}.
 So suppose~$y$ has a neighbour~$z$ that is an internal vertex.
+Since all internal vertices in~$T_y(xy)$, excluding~$y$, are of degree at least~$k$ (since~$T$ is~$k^+$-\rev{branching}), the tree~$T_y(xy)$ is a~$(k-1)^+$-branching tree with~$y$ as its unique vertex of degree $k-1$.
+So we may apply \Cref{lem:HITwithDk-1Burned}.
 We contract the edge~$yz$ to obtain a~$k^+$-branching tree~$T'$.
 By \Cref{lem:HITwithDk-1Burned}, we have~$b^{\{y\}}(T_y(xy))\le b(T')$.

 \textbf{Subcase 2: $y$ is not a degree-$(k-1)$ vertex in~$T_y(xy)$.} Then~$T_y(xy)$ itself is a $k^+$-branching tree and we have~$b^{\{y\}}(T_y(xy))\le b(T_y(xy))$.

 We now combine the analysis for the two subcases.
 Note that